kantega/kson/readme.md

     return x->???;
   }
 ```
-Its obvious that we are missing a couple of key points here.
-First - we need a way do extract the values from
+It's obvious that we are missing a couple of key points here.
+First &mdash; we need a way do extract the values from
-our object, and second - we need to know the types of the fields.
-Lets split that into two problems, and solve the
+our object, and second &mdash; we need to know the types of the fields.
+Let's split that into two problems, and solve the
-two cases separately, and the merge them together (also a nice trait of fp)
+two cases separately, and the merge them together (also a nice trait of FP)

 An object of a type can be represented as a tuple of types of the fields of the object.
 A User